Vinarchy: Thomas Hardy and Sons

-Accolade Wines: 2011- 2025
+Accolade Wines: 2011-2025

 In February 2011, Constellation Brands sold 80 per cent of Constellation Wines Australia, along with sister company Constellation Europe, to CHAMP Private Equity.
 Constellation Brands retained a 20% stake in the newly named Accolade Wines.
 In October 2015, Accolade sold its 50% share to British drinks distributor Matthew Clark.
 In November 2016, the company acquired the Australian premium wine portfolio (Fine Wine Partners) of beverage giant Lion.

 In March 2017, CHAMP Private Equity scrapped its plans to float Accolade on the Australian Securities Exchange.
 The decision was made after overtures from potential Chinese buyers, and a drop in the value of the British pound due to Brexit.
 Until 2018, the company was 80 per cent owned by the Australian private equity firm CHAMP Private Equity and 20 per cent owned by the United-States-based alcohol giant Constellation Brands.
 100% of the company was sold to the Carlyle Group in 2018.
 In October 2019, Accolade divested itself of the historic vineyards and buildings at the Houghton Estate in the Swan Valley to move production of Houghton Wines to its Nannup facility.
 The site was purchased by the Yukich family that had previously purchased the Oakover Grounds portion of the estate.
 The old Houghton site is now known as Nikola Estate.

+Vinarchy: 2025-2026

-In 2025, Accolade Wines merged with Pernod Ricard Winemakers to form the company Vinarchy following the sale of both portfolios to Australian Wine Holdco Limited (AWL), a consortium of international institutional investors which comprises funds backed by Bain Capital, Intermediate Capital Group, Capital Four, Sona Asset Management and Samuel Terry Asset Management.
+Australian Wine Holdco acquired Accolade Wines from Carlyle Group in 2024, by taking Accolade Wines' debt on in exchange for shares.
+In July 2024, Accolade announced it would merge with Pernod Ricard Winemakers, and the sale of Pernod Ricard to Australian Wine Holdco was completed in April 2025 for an undisclosed price.
+Accolade was merged with Pernod Ricard to form the company Vinarchy following the sale to Australian Wine Holdco Limited (AWL), a consortium of international institutional investors which comprises funds backed by Bain Capital, Intermediate Capital Group, Capital Four, Sona Asset Management and Samuel Terry Asset Management.
+In June 2025, Australian Wine Holdco was seeking an A$700 million ($454 million) loan for financing Vinarchy.

+Vinarchy in mid 2025 was the second-largest wine group in Australia, and was primarily supplied by CCW Cooperative, an organization of 500 grape growers in Australia.
+Ben Clarke was Vinarchy chairman.
+In June 2025, it was reported that Vinarchy was investing AU$100 in the Rowland Flat and Berri Estates in Riverland, with Berri Estates to become its primary logistics site.
+ABC described the closure of Banrock Station cellar by Vinarchy in June 2025 as a "shock" to the region.

+By May 2025, Vinarchy had cut its "&Then" zero alcohol wines, and was planning on cutting 50 of its 150 brands.
+In August 2025, Vinarchy released two new box wines.In November 2025, Vinarchy CEO Danny Celoni said the company was considering culling around 60 brands, or up to 40 percent of its total, from its portfolio over two years, shifting to smaller bottles to appeal to selective customers.
+It said it would invest more in its labels Hardys, Jacob's Creek, and Campo Viejo.